mle-infrastructure/mle-hyperopt/README.md

 strategy = RandomSearch(reload_path="random_search_log.pkl")
 ```

-- List of implemented/wrapped algorithms
+- List of implemented/wrapped algorithms.
-- Example with different types of variables and priors over distributions
+- Example with different types of variables and priors over distributions.
+- Note that we assume that the objective is minimized (multiple by -1 is this is not the case).

 ## Installation ⏳